StassijnsSam/Formations/README.md

 	m_LeaderLocation = (min + max) / 2.f;
 }
   ```
-This leader location is also where the origin of our spline actor should be.
-Then, when we scale it up, the scale will be uniform and the leader location will stay the same.
+This leader's location is also where the origin of our spline actor should be.
+When we scale it up, the scale will then be uniform and the leader's location will stay the same.

 ## How to move the formation?
-The movement logic for the player and the zombies are in Blueprints because of the starting project.
+Because of the starting project, the movement logic for the player and the zombies are in Blueprints.
 To be able to finish this research I decided to do this logic in Blueprints as well.

 In Blueprints we implement two parts.
 ### 1. Clicking on a location